 By your participation in this Tournament, you agree to comply with the following rules, and the boat captain agrees to submit to and pass a POLYGRAPH TEST or similar truth test in order to qualify for the team receipt of any prize.
 Tests will be given at Kids Outdoor LLC discretion.

 1. Tournaments are an open format.
+2 Divisions (crappie & bass) Students do NOT have to be part of a high school fishing club.
 Students may enter alone or with a partner of your choice.
-No more than three (3) persons will be allowed in a participating boat during tournament hours.
-You may fish as a 1 or 2 member team and 1 boat captain.
-Students do NOT have to be part of a high school fishing club.
+No more than four (4) persons will be allowed in a participating boat during tournament hours.
+You may fish as a 1 or 2 member team and up to 2 boat captains or 1 boat captain and a parent.

 2. Students should sign up one week prior to tournament.
-Students are allowed to sign up at the pretournament seminar as long as there are slots available.
+Students are allowed to sign up at the tournament seminar as long as there are slots available.

 3. Students may participate in the tournament from the time they are 12 years of age, up until the time they have entered college.
 Students do NOT have to be a resident of the state they are fishing in.